MegaTheLEGEND/2048/README.md

 You can tweak the thinking time via global var `animationDelay`.
 Higher = more time/deeper search.

 It achieves success rate of about 90% in my testing.

+If you find any problems please open a issue.

+Have fun!